 Are you looking for the best low carb snacks that you can take to work?
 You might be a person who enjoys eating snacks more times in a day than eating normal meals.
 While in office or at your place of work you will be forced to pack some snacks with you in the morning before leaving for work.

-However most of the snacks are believed to contain more calories that can contribute to weight gain.
+The bad news is most of these regular snacks contain more calories that can contribute to weight gain.
 However there are some snacks that have low levels of carbohydrates that will have a nutritional value in your body.

 Below are the 7 best low carbs snacks for work: